Compressed Air Safety Awareness

 $29.95

-OSHA 10: General Industry Outreach Training Course (IACET CEU=1.0)
+OSHA 10: General Industry Outreach Training Program (IACET CEU=1.0)

 This program provides information about worker rights, employer responsibilities and how to identify, abate, avoid and prevent job-related hazards.
 Although many essential safety topics are covered, additional site-specific information and hands-on demonstrations of skills are ultimately needed for your safety and to fulfill training requirements found in OSHA standards.
 Many jurisdictions, employers and unions require this course, which is voluntary at the U.S. federal level.
 Each student who completes the program will receive a completion card issued by the U.S. Department of Labor.
 OSHA Outreach Training is only available to trainees within the geographic jurisdiction of the Occupational Safety and Health (OSH) Act.
 Trainees outside this jurisdiction will not receive cards for course completion.
 This 10-Hour program is primarily intended for entry-level workers, and the 30-Hour program is for workers with some safety responsibility.
 The program will take longer than 10 hours.